aurielfournier/science_borealis_stats_math/science_borealis_feburary_2016.md

 These kinds of studies can be done at the local scale.
 For instance, the past few months I've been working with Canada Goose data looking at the population of resident Canada Geese in Arkansas.
 We have banding data for 10 years from several locations across the state, we also have recapture information (birds who were banded one year and captured the next year), and data from hunted birds from across the state.
 We can use this data to estimate the size of the resident Canada goose population in Arkansas (resident Canada geese are geese who do not migrate, [[difference between resident and migratory geese](https://www.allaboutbirds.org/canada-goose-resident-vs-migratory/)].

-So wetlands, how does this kind of stuff have anything to do with wetlands?

-Good question.

-wetlands clean water

-wetlands sequester carbon

-wetlands mitigate floods

-wetlands provide habitat for wildlife, including species which are economically, culturally and medically important
+When you apply these methods at the continental scale you get the methods of how we have flyways, how we determine bag limits and hunting seasons, and how we think about bird migration.
+Back in the (decades) waterfowl populations were low, we started

-wetlands were lost at a huge rate (~70% in settled areas of Canada, similar rates across much of the U.S.) which makes the conservation of the ones we do have really important.
+Wetlands were lost at a huge rate (~70% in settled areas of Canada, similar rates across much of the U.S.) which makes the conservation of the ones we do have really important.
+Many people cared about this, and one big player was the hunting community and also the conservation community (which are not mutually exclusive groups, even though some members of both try to be all exclusive).